-This article will look at the best Disney moderate resorts for your Walt Disney World vacation.
-We’ll also discuss what staying at a moderate resort entails compared to the other Disney Resort Hotels.
+Below we’ll preview each moderate resort so you can decide which will work best for your Walt Disney World vacation.
+We’ll also discuss what staying at a moderate resort entails compared to other Disney Resort Hotels.

-As you have probably already figured out, a moderate resort won’t offer as many amenities as one of Disney’s deluxe or deluxe villa resorts.
-However, a moderate is considerably lower in price than a deluxe.
+Unfortunately, a moderate resort won’t offer as many amenities as one of Disney’s deluxe or deluxe villa resorts.
+But it will cost considerably less.

-Below you’ll find a list of every moderate resort at Walt Disney World.
+Below is a list of every moderate resort at Walt Disney World.

 - Disney’s Coronado Springs Resort